 I busied myself throughout college and made a lot of friends.
 Filled my time with activities, parties, boys, and acquaintances.
 When I graduated I realized I am still the person who loves to be alone.
 I would nestle in my alone time when I was hung over or all of my friends were in class, and I liked being alone.
 But I don’t really want to be alone.

 I think back to how I enjoyed being busy in college.
 I think back to how I enjoyed having a boyfriend to depend on and spend all my time with.
 But I couldn’t imagine myself in either situation now.
 The idea of packing my weekends with plans makes me overwhelmed.
-The idea of dedicating my life to a boy makes me sick.
+The idea of dedicating my life to someone makes me uneasy.

 Because when I’m alone I can go wherever I want.
 I don’t have to answer to anyone.
 No one to text all day, no one to worry about, no one sitting in the back of my head telling me what is right and what is wrong.
 But when I’m alone I get really bored and I think too much.
 I idealize having a boyfriend and having someone to be with.
 As strong as that feeling can get, it goes away as quickly as it came.